MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/aip-classification-and-protection.md

 In this example, the label also:

-- **Added a footer of *Sensitivity: General* to the email message.** This footer is a visual indicator for all recipients that it's intended for general business data that should not be sent outside of the organization.
+- **Added a footer of *Sensitivity: General* to the email message**.
+This footer is a visual indicator for all recipients that it's intended for general business data that should not be sent outside of the organization.
-- **Embedded metadata in the email headers.** Header data enables email services can inspect the label and theoretically create an audit entry or prevent it from being sent outside of the organization.
+- **Embedded metadata in the email headers**.
+Header data enables email services can inspect the label and theoretically create an audit entry or prevent it from being sent outside of the organization.

 Labels can be applied automatically by administrators using rules and conditions, manually by users, or using a combination where administrators define the recommendations shown to users.